How to Maintain Your Wood-Fired Hot Tub: The Complete Guide

 Balanced water protects the fiberglass insert, stainless steel components, and stove elements from premature wear.

-The fiberglass insert is designed for durability and long-term resistance to cracking and structural fatigue.
-Proper care helps maintain its strength, surface finish, and overall performance over time.
+The fiberglass insert is designed for durability and long-term resistance to cracking.
+Proper care preserves its strength and surface finish over time.

 After draining the tub: